Important Legal Disclaimer

 - Basic medicines - pain relief, cold tablets

-Budget Levels for Your First Apartment Checklist
+Budget Levels for Your New Apartment Checklist

 Level 1: Bare Minimum ($880)